|

 about was getting the best meal she'd gotten since being dragged into

 this hellhole.
-Her head bobbed downward over the doctor's body, and she
+Her head bobbed downward over the doctor's body, and

 slowly began to unwrap herself from around the human.
 Race's glee only